-Special voting documents will be available from Friday 20 September 2019 to 12 noon, Saturday 12 October 2019 at the Ashburton District Council office, 5 Baring Square West, Ashburton.
+Special voting documents will be available from Friday 16 September 2022 to 12 noon, Saturday 8 October 2022 at the Ashburton District Council office, 5 Baring Square West, Ashburton.

-Special voting documents can be posted directly out to electors.
-The completed voting paper however, must be in the hands of the electoral officer or the deputy electoral officer by noon on election day, i.e. 12 noon, Saturday 12 October 2019.
+If time allows, special voting documents can be posted out directly to electors.
+The completed voting paper however, must be in the hands of the Electoral Officer or the Deputy Electoral Officer by noon on election day, i.e. 12 noon Saturday 8 October 2022.